-Submission: A hardcover bound copy on regulation bond is due in the English office by noon.
-You are also required to submit an electronic copy as a PDF file to Mudd Library.
-The link to upload your PDF copy to Mudd is: https://sp.princeton.edu/thesis.
-The page with instructions is available here: http://rbsc.princeton.edu/policies/senior--submission--information--stud....
+You are also required to submit an electronic copy as a PDF file to Mudd Library no later than Dean's Date, May 9, 2023.
+The link to upload your PDF copy to Mudd is: https://rbsc.princeton.edu/policies/senior-thesis-submission-information-students.

 If you are planning to conduct interviews for your thesis, please make your interview subjects aware that your thesis will be available to the public after it has been completed and deposited in the Mudd Library.
 There are Interview Permission forms in the English office.

 Margins: 1-1.5 inches on all sides.
 We recommend a wider margin (not to exceed 1.5") on your left side, to accommodate binding.

 Font: For everything (body, notes, quotes, etc.), a 12-point font should be used (Times, Times New Roman, Helvetica, Courier are all standard).
 Titles may be underlined or italicized.

 Double-space: All text; inset quotations and footnotes may be single-spaced.

 Page numbers: Pages must be numbered; place the numbers where you like.